 “Now, scientists in China have tested two quantum computers on what they say are more challenging tasks than Sycamore faced, and they have shown faster results.
 They note their work points to “an unambiguous quantum computational advantage.”

 In one study, the researchers experimented with Zuchongzi, which used 56 superconducting qubits on a task whose solutions are random instances, or samples, from a given spread of probabilities.
-They found that Zuchongzi had completed the sampling task in 1.2 hours, which they estimated would take Summit at least 8.2 years to finish.
+They found that Zuchongzi had completed the sampling task in 1.2 hours, which they estimated would take at least 8.2 years.
 They also noted that this sampling task was tens to hundreds of times more computationally demanding than what Google used to establish a quantum advantage with Sycamore.
 In another study, the scientists tested Jiuzhang 2.0, a photonic quantum computer, using Gaussian boson sampling, a task where the machine analyzes random data patches.
 Using 113 detected photons, they estimated Jiuzhang 2.0 could solve the problem roughly 1024 faster than classical supercomputers.

 Although the sampling task used in experiments with Zuchongzi has no known practical value, the Gaussian boson sampling problem on which Jiuzhang 2.0 was tested potentially has many valuable applications, such as identifying which pairs of molecules are the best fits for each other.
 As such, this work may have quantum chemistry applications in simulating vital molecules and chemical reactions, says physicist Chao-Yang Lu at the University of Science and Technology of China in Hefei, a co-author on both studies.”